paratype-fonts/clincher-code-font/README.md

 <br>

+## Installation and use
+* Execute `Clincher Code Font Info` from the Command Palette to get help with installation
+* Execute `Clincher Code Font Select` from the Command Palette to select the VS Code Editor font

 ## License summary (the complete EULA is available [here](https://github.com/paratype-fonts/clincher-code-font/blob/master/LICENSE.md))
 * Licensed Font Software: Clincher Code Regular, Italic, Bold, and Bold Italic fonts
 * The Font Software is free for personal, educational, and evaluation use